lavinia roberts

 A young woman captures death.
 She journeys through a series of caves attempting to find a way to defeat her strange captive.
 “The Dead Moon,” is told through physical theatre and part of the “Tales from the Tree,” a night of original and imaginative fairy tales written by four emerging female playwrights.
 These dark and innovative works incorporated theatre, film, music and dance.

-Tales from the Tree, Sparrow Tree Theatre Company, Brooklyn, NY, Dec.
+Tales from the Tree, Sparrow Tree Theatre Company, (Production) Brooklyn, NY – Dec.
 2012

 The Dead Moon